|The U-Haul of the Empire, now with mom's attic for extra overhead storage space!|

 - Assisting friendly ships against enemy ships with its anti-ship attacks

-- Blocking in ships when absolutely necessary by getting in the way for cheap
+- Blocking in ships when absolutely necessary by getting in the way

 Gozantis when exposed to too much fire can suddenly disappear, so be careful with them.
 In general flotillas survive by using their defense tokens against long-range attacks to avoid the worst of it; small attacks can be shrugged off by the evade token and larger attacks can be neutralized by the scatter.
 This starts getting iffier once you get to medium range for a few reasons - first of all, your evade becomes less effective.
 Secondly, your opponent will often be rolling more total dice and blue dice are available.
 Blue dice are the devil when you are a flotilla, as they have the highest odds of rolling an accuracy result which can shut down your scatter plans pretty quickly.
-All it takes to wipe a healthy flotilla off the board is 4 damage + an accuracy, which heavier combat ships don't have a hard time producing.
+All it takes to wipe a healthy flotilla off the board is 4 damage post-evade + an accuracy to lock down the scatter, which heavier combat ships don't have a hard time producing.
 Other things to watch out for would be accuracy-guaranteeing effects (like H9 Turbolasers or the HMC80 Home One title), Intel Officers (which can snipe your scatter for good), and being in overlapping fields of fire.
-Your Gozanti will likely survive at long range against 3 CR90As, but they will burn its tokens out, get some damage to stick to it, and it will be in a bad place next turn.
+Your Gozanti will likely survive at long range against 2 CR90As, but they will burn its tokens out, get some damage to stick to it, and it will be in a bad place next turn.

 A final thing to point out about your fragile Gozantis: be careful of getting overlapped.
 Because Gozantis are flotillas, they only inflict damage to overlapping/overlapped flotillas but otherwise they are the only thing taking a face-down damage card when a ship-on-ship overlap happens.
 I personally enjoy ramming flotillas with something like a Raider, then the flotilla finds it can't get away from the Raider and overlaps it again and then it will get finished off next turn by the next instance of overlapping, all at no damage cost to the ramming ship.
 This is a great way to get around the scatter token as well, so be careful of getting rammed!